Utah Unemployment Eligibility

 For more information click here.

-Can I attend school or training and collect unemployment benefits?
+Can a claimant attend school or training while on UC?

 If I move to another state, will it affect my eligibility to continue collecting unemployment insurance in Utah?

 You can continue to file against Utah, as long as you continue to meet the eligibility requirements.

 - You must change your address/phone number immediately by logging in at jobs.utah.gov/ui/continuedclaims and selecting “This is you and the above information is NOT correct”.
 Or you can contact the Unemployment Insurance Claims Center.
 Payments may be delayed if you do not report your current address.

 - You must register for work in that state within three business days so that state may assist you in your work search.